Associate MEMBERS

 • Riffaud, T. (2018).
 When Site-Specific Dance Challenges Research.
 International Symposium “Representing Territories,” CIST—International College of Territorial Sciences, Rouen.

 • Riffaud, T. (2017).
-Public Spaces, Spaces of the Collective?
-What Do Art and Sport Tell Us?, Collective Action: Practices and Spaces of the Collective, Pacte (University of Grenoble Alpes) and TVES (University of Lille 1, University of the Littoral Côte d’Opale) Symposium, Grenoble.
+Public Spaces: Spaces of the Collective?
+What Do Art and Sports Tell Us?, Collective Action: Practices and Spaces of the Collective, Pacte (University of Grenoble Alpes) and TVES (University of Lille 1, University of the Littoral Côte d’Opale) Symposium, Grenoble.

 • Riffaud, T. (2017).
 From Emergence to Disappearance: The Totemic Spaces of “Street Sports.”
-International Conference: The City and Sport, UBO Brest, France.
+International Symposium: The City and Sport, UBO Brest, France.

 Other responsibilities: